-It is quite normal to make mistakes while starting a new business.
+It is entirely reasonable to make mistakes while starting a new business.
 However, some of them may cost you time and money.
 In this article, you can get detailed information about four common mistakes for new start-ups.

-The greatest advantage of incorporating in Delaware is that it has the most powerful corporate law system in the U.S. Therefore, Delaware is also the best state when it comes to property protection.
-You can build a solid wall between your personal assets and your business.
+The most significant advantage of incorporating in Delaware is that it has the most powerful corporate law system in the U.S. Therefore, Delaware is also the best state when it comes to property protection.
+You can build a solid wall between your assets and your business.

 Another easily-avoidable yet common mistake is choosing the wrong company type.
 Generally, startups planning to collect capital starts a C-Corporation.
-If you want to collect capital, starting an LLC or a Non-Profit organization will not help you.
+If you want to raise money, starting an LLC or a Non-Profit organization will not help you.

 If you start a new business, you should carefully think about which company type suits you the best.
 Please do not hesitate to get professional help about this.

-It is quite important to sell the right amount of shares.
+It is quite essential to sell the right amount of shares.
 If you hold more than you should, the amount of franchise tax you will pay will be more than necessary.
-On the other hand, if you hold less than you should, that means you need to make amendments in your Certificate of Organization, which is really expensive.
+On the other hand, if you stay less than you should, that means you need to make amendments to your Certificate of Organization, which is expensive.

-Even though this seems like a small problem, the name you chose can bring about big problems for your business.
+Even though this seems like a small problem, the name you chose can bring about significant issues for your business.
 You need to ask these questions to yourself before preparing the certificate of formation of your business: